Monopole and instanton effects in QCD: Introduction

+Recently, very interesting experiments that challenge the frontiers of science have been attempted.
 In condensed matter physics, a research group has generated Dirac monopoles in a Bose-Einstein condensate and observed the monopoles experimentally~\cite{Ray1, Ray2}.
 These experimental results are also confirmed by simulations based on the model.

 In the field of high-energy physics, the "Monopole and Exotics Detector at the LHC (MoEDAL)" experiment has begun.
 This experiment aims to explore magnetic monopoles and other highly ionizing particles, which are particles beyond the Standard Model, in proton-proton collisions at the Large Hadron Collider (LHC).
 The search for magnetic monopoles in high-energy collisions has already begun~\cite{Moedal1, Moedal2}.